 Glasgow City Council Education Services have well established arrangements with colleges and a range of specialist centres to ensure pupils with profound and complex needs receive appropriate support from the most suitable providers.
 Glasgow colleges will maintain a dialogue with the Education Department during the period of this Regional Outcome Agreement and jointly assess with them if any greater level of college support for learners with profound and complex needs is required.
-Across the Glasgow colleges there is an ongoing dialogue with Glasgow Education Services to ensure provision continues to be sufficient to meet needs and there is also significant joint planning with the Education Services and the Additional Support Needs Schools to ensure college places on appropriate courses are optimised for the majority of leavers.
+Across the Glasgow colleges there is an ongoing dialogue with Glasgow Education Services to ensure provision continues to be sufficient to meet needs and there is also significant joint planning with the Education Services are optimised for the majority of leavers.
 A large School/College provision is also in place for those still at school who can benefit from college input.